RoadieHQ/backstage/plugins/tech-insights-backend/README.md

     return entities.items.map(it => {
       // Respond with an array of entity/fact values return {
-        ref: 'documentation-number-factretriever', // ref of the retriever.
-Needs to match the ref of the schema/retriever
         entity: {
           // Entity information that this fact relates to
           namespace: it.metadata.namespace,